fabriciocunhauk/interflix/README.md

 ##Technologies used

-This web app was created using Reeact, and Styled-components
+This web app was created using Reeact, json-server, and Styled-Components